-To be comfortable to ride, your bike must be approximately the right size.
-Approximately is close enough because most bikes come in just three to six different sizes.
+To be comfortable to ride, your bike fit must be correct.
+Approximately correct is close enough because there are normally just three to six different bike sizes.
 You fine-tune the fit by adjusting the position of the saddle and handlebar, but it needs to be in the right ballpark to begin with.

 There is a better, but not infallible, way to estimate whether a given bike should fit.
 It's based on the fact that a manufacturer's medium size bike in any range is designed to fit Mr Average or (if it's a women's specific bike) Ms Average.
 Manufacturers can sell more bikes if their average size model fits the average cyclist, because there are more people in the middle of the height bell curve.

 Bike size means seat tube length.
 While the effective top tube length is a better indication of whether a bike will fit, seat tube length is the de facto standard.
 So a 54cm bike is one whose seat tube is 54cm long.

 Bike sizes can get confusing, so we’ve explained bike frame sizes here.
 The average size bike in a range is the one listed as Size M or, if not designated as such, the arithmetic mean of the different sizes.

 To find that, add the sizes of the different models together and divide by the number of different sizes.
 So if a bike comes in 50, 52, 54, 56, 58 and 60cm sizes, the mean is 55cm.
 Mr Average should fit size M or a notional 55cm model.

 To determine which bike frame size fits you, you need to compare yourself against Mr Average – unless you're buying a women's specific bike, in which case you'll compare yourself to Ms Average.